bimaguava/123-log/content/network/pfsense-firewall-behind-router-openwrt.md

 ### Prerequisite: Connecting Firewall to the internet

 To do this, OpenWRT must be configured such as intial config, static route (to client-side), default route (internet), setup Firewall Zones and PortForward Firewall rules.

+pfSense too, it's need to configure basic things like LAN/WAN/OPT1 interface and default gateway.

-**Don't forget to set up** DNS in General setup! and DNS resolver like 8.8.8.8 with 8.8.4.4 or 1.1.1.1 with 1.0.0.1
+**and don't forget to set up** DNS in General setup! and DNS resolver like 8.8.8.8 with 8.8.4.4 or 1.1.1.1 with 1.0.0.1

 ![](https://res.cloudinary.com/bimagv/image/upload/v1614265663/2021-02/123/2021-02-25-T15-06-51_vz3dks.png)

-pfSense too, it's need to configure basic things like LAN/WAN/OPT1 interface and default gateway.
+maybe, thats all requirements

 #### OpenWRT: Configure Zones (interface) Firewall